lupiter/zip-knit/README.md

 * [img2track](https://daviworks.com/knitting/) works with Brother 900-series knitting machines with a FB-100 port and a special cable
 * [AYAB](http://www.ayab-knitting.com/) is a guts replacement hardware and software solution, particularly targeting those machines with a broken mylar reader

+## Goals

+To be able to:

+1. Talk to a KH-970
+2. Read the "floppy" format produced by "formatting"
+3. Read the "floppy" data produced by saving the CB-1 stored patterns
+4. Replace/modify patterns
+5. Replace/modify garments
+6. Create new pattersn and garments
+7. Create new disks

+### Status

+Pre-step 1: tyding up the project and modernising the code.

 ## Start

 brew install python-tk